raul-izquierdo/english/sources/vocabulary/Knowledge/Acquiring Knowledge.md

     ?
 Hay diferentes tipos de bacterias : `There are different types of bacteria` ? ¿Qué tipo de música te gusta? : `What kind of music do you like?`

+estar al tanto = to be aware of
+    ?
+Estoy al tanto de los últimos acontecimientos : `I'm aware of the latest events` ?
+Ella está al tanto de las noticias : `She is aware of the news`

 ## Studying

 estudiar = study